incubyte/incubyte.github.io/content/blog/monkey-patch.md

 1. When you encounter a bug in a gem or library without an available patch or fix, you can temporarily address it within your own codebase using monkey patching.

-2. When a library lacks a specific method you need, you can add the missing functionality using a monkey patch
+2. When a library lacks a specific method you need, you can add the missing functionality using a monkey patch.

 #### Pitfalls of Using Monkey Patch